 The Downtown Project started in 2010.
 Since then Tony Heish’s efforts have established a community encouraging new restaurants, tech companies and artisans to park their talent in Downtown Las Vegas and setup shop.

-Sin No More 296 119 13 Can Tony Hsieh turn downtown Las Vegas into a family-friendly startup utopia?
-Slate, By Mark Joseph Stern
+In the early years, a look at the changes that were coming with the Downtown Project: Sin No More 296 119 13 Can Tony Hsieh turn downtown Las Vegas into a family-friendly startup utopia?
+Slate, By Mark Joseph Stern.

-“Delivering a New Downtown: How two generations of Las Vegas leaders are reshaping the heart of the city“, from the Las Vegas Review Journal, offers an extensive history of Downtown Las Vegas.
-This article opens with an inspiring story of Natalie Young who runs Eat, an amazing spot for brunch located a block from Container Park.
+A spotlight on chef Natalie Young, and her start in DTLV: “Delivering a New Downtown: How two generations of Las Vegas leaders are reshaping the heart of the city“, from the Las Vegas Review Journal, offers an extensive history of Downtown Las Vegas.
+This article opens with an inspiring story of chef Natalie Young who ran Eat, an amazing spot for brunch located a block from Container Park.
 Natalie Young, who was on the brink of leaving Las Vegas taking her culinary talents with her, was introduced to Tony Hsieh who encouraged her to stay.
-Eat and Young are fantastic examples of what can come from Tony Hsieh’s vision.
+Eat and Young are fantastic examples of what came from Tony Hsieh’s vision and support.